Consider Wood Look Porcelain Tile for Your Bathroom

 Natural wood is beautiful, but it has a life cycle.
 It will need to be refinished, repaired, or replaced eventually.
 Refinishing is an involved process that’s best done every 10-15 years as part of a larger home remodeling project.
 But for those high-traffic or wet areas that get heavy use, digital technology makes it possible to duplicate the look of any wood so you can use tile instead.

 Installing porcelain wood look tiles makes for less maintenance over the floor’s lifetime.
 No resurfacing, refinishing, waxing, or shining is required.
 We always recommend using a high-quality grout with a built-in sealer, so you don’t have to worry about periodic resealing either.

-The increasing popularity of wood look porcelain tiles are driving the demand for higher-end options.
-Some of the more expensive product lines come with a greater variety of grain patterns which make them look even more like real wood.
-Whether you want something the mimics bamboo for a contemporary look or a rustic reclaimed style for your modern farmhouse, there are options for both and everywhere in between.
+The increasing popularity of wood look porcelain tiles is driving demand for higher-end options.
+Some more expensive product lines come with a greater variety of grain patterns, making them look more like natural wood.
+Whether you want something that mimics bamboo for a contemporary look or a rustic reclaimed style for your modern farmhouse, there are options for both and everywhere in between.

 Shower Wall Application

-Wood look tile accent walls are a great way to add texture to any space, but the contrast between that and sleek plumbing fixtures makes it especially effective in a bathroom remodel.
-Because it’s tile, there’s no need to worry about the expansion of the pieces due to high humidity like you would if you installed real wood on the wall.
+Wood-look tile accent walls are a great way to add texture to any space, but the contrast between that and sleek plumbing fixtures makes it especially effective in a bathroom remodel.
+Because it’s tile, there’s no need to worry about the expansion of the pieces due to high humidity like you would if you installed natural wood on the wall.

 Project by Jeff King & Company via Houzz

 Porcelain wood look tile opens up a whole new world of design options for bathrooms and wet areas in our clients’ homes.
-The large linear format lends itself well to several different tile patterns and fewer grout lines mean it’s easy to keep clean compared to a subway tile or mosaic.
+The sizeable linear format lends itself well to several different tile patterns, and fewer grout lines mean it’s easy to keep clean compared to a subway tile or mosaic.